 In this section

 PHACE syndrome is the association of a large hemangioma, usually on the face or neck, in combination with one or more other abnormalities.
 Every infant diagnosed with PHACE syndrome has different medical needs.
-Some have mild symptoms while other have more severe symptoms.
+Some have mild symptoms while others have more severe symptoms.
 PHACE syndrome is uncommon but may have been misdiagnosed in the past.
 It affects girls nine times more often than boys.

 - Posterior fossa – brain malformations that are present at birth